samblum17/CapitalOneSES-August2019Submit/README.md

 # National Park Kiosk
 ###### An iOS Application submitted for the Capital One Software Engineering Summit 08/19
 Submission for the semifinalist round of the Capital One Software Engineering Summit.
 The August 2019 coding challenge can be found [here](https://www.mindsumo.com/contests/national-park-api).
 This project is live on the iOS App Store- [Click to download](https://apps.apple.com/us/app/national-park-kiosk/id1465222121).
-Access Swift files used to build this app in [Project Files](CapitalOneSES-August2019Submit/CapitalOneSES-August2019Submit/CapitalOneSES-August2019Submit)
+Access Swift files used to build this app in [Xcode Project Files](https://github.com/samblum17/CapitalOneSES-August2019Submit/tree/master/CapitalOneSES-August2019Submit/CapitalOneSES-August2019Submit)

 ## Description
 The National Parks have been a staple of America for 100 years.
 The National Park Service (NPS) has been the primary contributor to their success in both preserving beauty and ensuring the safety of visitors.
 National Park Kiosk uses data pulled directly from the NPS API, so it's always updated and accessible.
 This is your one-stop destination for finding the important, concise answers to help plan your next National Park journey: